-In some patients bleeding can be black and "tarry" (sticky) and foul smelling.
-The black, smelly and tarry stool is called melena.
+In some patients, bleeding can be black and "tarry" (sticky) and foul smelling.
+The black, smelly, and tarry stool is called melena.
 Melena occurs when the blood is in the colon long enough for the bacteria in the colon to break it down into chemicals (hematin) that are black.
-Therefore, melena usually signifies bleeding is from the upper gastrointestinal tract (for example: bleeding from ulcers in the stomach or the duodenum or from the small intestine) because the blood usually is in the gastrointestinal tract for a longer period of time before it exits the body.
+Therefore, melena usually signifies bleeding is from the upper gastrointestinal tract (for example, bleeding from ulcers in the stomach or the duodenum or from the small intestine) because the blood usually is in the gastrointestinal tract for a longer period of time before it exits the body.
 Sometimes melena may occur with bleeding from the right colon.
 On the other hand, blood from the sigmoid colon and the rectum usually does not stay in the colon long enough for the bacteria to turn it black.
-Rarely, massive bleeding from the right colon, from the small intestine, or from ulcers of the stomach or duodenal can cause rapid transit of the blood through the gastrointestinal tract and result in bright red rectal bleeding.
+Rarely, massive bleeding from the right colon, from the small intestine, or from ulcers of the stomach or duodenum can cause rapid transit of the blood through the gastrointestinal tract and result in bright red rectal bleeding.
 In these situations, the blood is moving through the colon so rapidly that there is not enough time for the bacteria to turn the blood black.

 Sometimes, bleeding from the gastrointestinal tract can be too slow to cause either rectal bleeding or melena.
-In these patients bleeding is occult (not visible to the naked eyes).
+In these patients, bleeding is occult (not visible to the naked eye).
 The blood is found only by testing the stool for blood (fecal occult blood testing) in the laboratory.
 Occult bleeding has many of the same causes as rectal bleeding and may result in the same symptoms as rectal bleeding.
 It is often associated with anemia that is due to loss of iron along with the blood (iron deficiency anemia).

 Causes of Rectal Bleeding